Public Issues Anthropology

 Thesis

-Students must complete a minimum of 2.0 credits, conduct research, and write a thesis.
+Students must complete a minimum of 2.0 credits, conduct research, and write a thesis, as follows:

 Course Work and Major Research Paper (MRP)